-In both approaches, the image labels from the Vision API provide an appropriate context to classify images.
+In both approaches, the image labels from the Cloud Vision provide an appropriate context to classify images.

 Mapping detected labels to predetermined categories

-Vision API label detection returns broad sets of categories within images, not scores for specific predetermined categories.
-One simple method of mapping labels to categories would be to map Vision API labels to specific categories, where each category is associated with one or more specific Vision API labels.
+Cloud Vision label detection returns broad sets of categories within images, not scores for specific predetermined categories.
+One simple method of mapping labels to categories would be to map Cloud Vision labels to specific categories, where each category is associated with one or more specific Cloud Vision labels.
 (For the remainder of the solution, this method is called fixed label-to-category mapping.)
-In this schema, the labels that the Vision API returns are compared against the list of words defining each category and the image associated with the most suitable category as determined by image label confidence scores.
+In this schema, the labels that the Cloud Vision returns are compared against the list of words defining each category and the image associated with the most suitable category as determined by image label confidence scores.

 The following diagram illustrates such an approach for a small set of predetermined categories.